A roundtable for New Nurses, Student Nurses, Veteran Nurses, and everyone in between.

 I’m a fledgling critical care nurse in the Surgical ICU.
 It’s my first job out of nursing school (I just started in January) and so far I love it!
 I’m learning so much and every day is something new and challenging.
 What about you?
 Any ideas about specialties yet?

-gingaaaaa asked: Hi! just now i thought of using tumblr for nursing school purposes and i found you! =) so my question is, how important are summer externships?
+gingaaaaa said: Hi! just now i thought of using tumblr for nursing school purposes and i found you! =) so my question is, how important are summer externships?
 My school has been putting a great emphasis on it and sadly enough, none of the hospitals i have applied to has gotten back to me yet, thinking that summer is almost here! what do you suggest do I do?
 Would it GREATLY affect my ability to get a job after I graduate

 Thanks for the question, gingaaaaa!